bkper/clasp-types/README.md

-# clasp-dts
+# clasp-dts-gen
-d.ts files generator for Google Apps Script third party libraries
+A d.ts generator for clasp projects